Discover the 7 Wonders of India: Unforgettable Architectural Marvels to Visit in 2024!

 4. Khajuraho – Madhya Pradesh

-These temples include intricate structures with deep symbolism and exemplify the artistry of ancient India.
+These temples, recognized as one of the 7 Wonders of India, showcase intricate structures with deep symbolism and exemplify the artistry of ancient India.
 The temple was long forgotten and inside an overgrown jungle until 1838, when a British engineer rediscovered it.
 The monuments were included in the UNESCO World Heritage List in 1986.
 They show the amalgamation of Hinduism and Jainism.

 5. Konark Sun Temple – Odisha

-This temple, which is a UNESCO World Heritage Site, signifies Kalinga architecture.
+This temple, recognized as one of the 7 Wonders of India and a UNESCO World Heritage Site, signifies Kalinga architecture.
 The primary elements of this style of architecture are:

 1. Shikhara (the crown)